LukaHarambasic/harambasic.de/content/posts/custom-search-engines-in-your-browser.md

 ![GIF: Add a new custom search engine to Google Chrome](/posts/custom-search-engines-in-your-browser/add.gif)

-1. Right click in the URL bar (not sure how to name the thing where you put the URL :))
+1. Right click in the URL bar (not sure how to name the thing where you put the URL)
 2. Click on `Manage search engines...`
 3. Click on `Add`
     1. Set a `Search engine` title, e.g. `GitHub`